 What happens if my baby doesn’t smile at 8 weeks?

-It’s true that smiles show your child is developing.
-However, if they haven’t yet smiled – after eight weeks, twelve, or even sixteen – there’s no need to worry.
+However, if you haven’t yet seen baby’s first smile – after eight weeks, twelve, or even sixteen – there’s no need to worry.
 Every baby develops at their own pace.

 If they can make noises, respond to visual cues, and can make eye contact, your baby is probably perfectly healthy.

 👶 More baby milestones:

 Your Guide to Baby’s First Haircut